Checkout POS Review

 - Solid Features – While Checkout may not have some of the newer marketing features that other POS interfaces are beginning to support, it does do a great job with what it has.
 The checkout, stock room and reporting functions do exactly what they’re supposed to.

 I really wanted to like Checkout.
 I really did.
 I was attracted to the idea that you can just download the software to your laptop and be open for business.
 I opened the demo thinking I was going to be a fan, and my initial response was good.
-The core features are strong and there are a couple of twists I haven’t seen elsewhere (i.e. invoicing capabilities and direct web store integration).
 Unfortunately, my doubts started increasing as I dug deeper.
 By the end of my review I realized I probably wouldn’t consider Checkout for my own business.
 It’s not that it’s poor software—it truly has a lot going for it.
 It’s just that, for the price, I’d rather go with a POS system that has better stability, support, and more marketing options.
-Gift cards, discount coupons, and some basic social media integration aren’t too much to ask for in 2015.
+Gift cards, discount coupons, and some basic social media integration aren’t too much to ask for in 2016.
 I’m surprised that software that has been around for more than seven years is still lacking these options.

 If you have a small business that doesn’t need a lot of marketing bells and whistles and you’re willing to pay the Checkout fees, then this Mac-friendly software might be a good option for you.
 However if your needs don’t fall into these categories I’d recommend continuing your search.